waigania13/carmen/README.md

 - `cxxcache` is used for storing the `grid`, and `freq` indexes.
-  Each index is sharded and each shard contains a one-to-many hash with 32-bit integer keys that map to arrays of arbitrary length containing 32-bit integer elements.
+  Each index is sharded and each shard contains a one-to-many hash with 64-bit integer keys that map to arrays of arbitrary length containing 64-bit integer elements.
 - `feature` is used to store feature docs.
 Each index is sharded and each shard contains a one-to-many hash with 32-bit integer keys that map to a bundle of features.
 Each bundle contains feature documents keyed by their original, full id.

-32-bit unsigned integers are widely used in the Carmen codebase because of their performance, especially in V8 as keys of a hash object.
-To convert arbitrary text (like tokenized text) to integers the FNV1a hash is used and sometimes truncated to make room for additional encoded data.
+Unsigned integers are widely used in the Carmen codebase because of their performance and memory efficiency.
+To convert arbitrary text (like tokenized text) to integers the murmur hash is used and sometimes truncated to make room for additional encoded data.

 ### freq

 Stores a mapping of term frequencies for all docs in an index.
-Terms are ID'd using a `fnv1a` hash.
+Terms are ID'd using a `murmur` hash.

     term_id => [ count ]

-Conceptual exapmle with actual text rather than `fnv1a` hashes for readability:
+Conceptual exapmle with actual text rather than `murmur` hashes for readability:

     street => [ 103120 ]
     main   => [ 503 ]